 All too often our experts hear teenagers saying that they wish to follow a certain career or study a certain university course because they like the look or location of the university and have mates there, or they choose a subject interest as a course, without reflection on where this will lead in terms of future career.
-Recent work with teenagers has confirmed that working with them to evaluate their personality attributes, strengths and weaknesses through psychometric testing, as well as reviewing their interests and achievements, facilitates much more effective evaluation of potential careers that will appeal to them as an individual and consequently choosing the right course of university study.
+Recent university application support work with teenagers has confirmed that working with them to evaluate their personality attributes, strengths and weaknesses through psychometric testing, as well as reviewing their interests and achievements, facilitates much more effective evaluation of potential careers that will appeal to them as an individual and consequently choosing the right course of university study.

 Psychometric tests are designed to help you work out what your strengths are, what makes you tick, in what environments you thrive and ultimately what kind of careers and work-style you’re suited to.